kth-gt/cb2442/lab/b1/readme.md

 do you explain that?
 Not all polymerases are the same.
 Let's compare a few of the ones in the database.
 You can find all of them in the smaller dataset.
 For this, you can go back to using online Blast.
 For thesimplified way this time.
 Let's look for RNA-polymerases, that is, the enzymes that transcribe
 DNA into RNA.
-They have already been downloaded from NCBI as described [here]( https://www.youtube.com/watch?v=OC74-DpkWjE), using “Bacteria” and “RNA polymerase” as keywords.
-You can retrieve this file directly from Canvas as Modules → Computer exercises → Input files → polymerases.fasta
+They have already been downloaded from NCBI as described [here](https://www.youtube.com/watch?v=OC74-DpkWjE), using “Bacteria” and “RNA polymerase” as keywords.
+You can retrieve this file directly from [polymerases.fasta](polymerases.fasta).
 Now look into this fasta file.
 A lot of the sequences are described as “CDS”.
 * Q9 What does that mean?
 What is the difference between CDS, EST and ORF?
 * Q10 How many sequences are there in the fasta file?
 This can be quickly counted through